What is a Direct Payment?

 You cannot do the following with your Direct Payment:

-- Buy services from, or services subsidized by the Local Authority, Health Authority or Housing Authority.
+• Buy services from, or services subsidised by the Local Authority, Health Authority or Housing Authority.

 How to receive a Direct Payment

-To qualify for a Direct Payment, you must have a core assessment carried out, and an assessment of the need agreed by a professional.
-If you have NOT received an assessment, please call Kent County Council’s Contact and Assessment Service (KCAS) on 03000 41 11 11 and ask to speak to the Children with Disabilities Assessment Team.
+To be eligible for a Social Care Direct Payment, you must have a core assessment carried out, and an assessment of the need agreed by a professional.
+If you have NOT received an assessment, please call Kent County Council’s Contact and Assessment Service (KCAS) on 03000 411 111 and ask to speak to the Children with Disabilities Assessment Team.

 If your Social Worker agrees that a Direct Payment may meet the needs of your child, you will be required to sign a DP Agreement and then your Social Worker will refer you to Beams Direct Payment Service.
 You will be allocated a dedicated DP Case Worker who will explain the Direct Payment process and provide you with the appropriate support and information you require to set up your choice of support.
 Our DP Case Worker will work with you to ensure you are fully aware of what using a Direct Payment entails and, if you decide to go ahead, that the process is as simple as possible.

-If you would like any more information or would prefer to speak to someone directly then please do not hesitate to contact us.
+If you would like more information about Education or Social Care Direct Payments, or would prefer to speak to someone directly then please do not hesitate to contact us.

 Setting up your Direct Payment